 Over-the-counter medication like antacids helps to relieve mild to moderate symptoms, but should not be taken with other medication because it can prevent the absorption of other medication into the body.

-Proton Pump Inhibitors (PPIs) works by reducing the amount of acid produced by the stomach, side effects are uncommon.
+Proton Pump Inhibitors (PPIs) works by reducing the amount of acid produced by the stomach; side effects are uncommon.

-H2-receptor antagonists or H2RAs, may be prescribed to be taken with PPIs for a limited time, about two weeks or as an alternative to PPIs, when it is unable to control symptoms of GORD
+H2-receptor antagonists or H2RAs may be prescribed to be taken with PPIs for a limited time, about two weeks or as an alternative to PPIs, when it is unable to control symptoms of GORD

-Prokinetics are medication that help to speed up the emptying of the stomach, to reduce the chances of acid irritation of the oesophagus.
+Prokinetics are medications that help to speed up the emptying of the stomach, to reduce the chances of acid irritation of the oesophagus.
 A small number of people who take prokinetics have experienced extrapyramidal symptoms, these are a series of related side effects that involving the nervous system, side effects includes: